-S. No Trust/Society/ Company Name Project/Activity Name Location Project/ Activity Brief Period Total Expenditure (') Deliverables/ Outcome/ Impact Reporting frequency (to be captured in the MoU) Project Progress Financial 7.
-SOS Children's Villages of India (Society) Project Utkarsh Hyderabad in Andhra Pradesh and Chennai in Tamil Nadu The project will support the education of 50 children residing in SOS Villages The project will focus on child development including individual child's growth, learning and development from early years to adulthood in a caring family environment.
-Education will be provided in the following manner: Formal education: the child has access to pre-primary, primary, secondary and vocational education Non-formal education: the child has access to educational activities outside the formal education system which support her/his holistic development Informal education: the child has access to play, social networks and stimulating situations which enable her/him to build her/his values, beliefs, attitudes, everyday skills and knowledge 1 April 2014 - 31 March 2015 ' 7,80,000 100% enrolment of the supported children in age appropriate education 90-100% school attendance 90-100% children promoted to the next class every year Improved academic performance of the children All-round development of the children including builds their self-esteem by honing talent Children understand their strengths & weaknesses and evaluate their future options Progress Report - Six-monthly & Annual (October 2014 and April 2015) Fund Utilization Certificate - Six-monthly & Annual (October 2014 and April 2015) ' 50,00,000
+S. No Trust/Society/ Company Name Project/Activity Name Location Project/ Activity Brief Period Total Expenditure (₹) Deliverables/ Outcome/ Impact Reporting frequency (to be captured in the MoU) Project Progress Financial 7.
+SOS Children's Villages of India (Society) Project Utkarsh Chennai in Tamil Nadu The project will support the education of 40 children residing in SOS Village.
+The project will focus on child development including individual child's growth, learning and development from early years to adulthood in a caring family environment.
+Education will be provided in the following manner: Formal education: the child has access to pre-primary, primary, secondary and vocational education Non-formal education: the child has access to educational activities outside the formal education system which support her/his holistic development Informal education: the child has access to play, social networks and stimulating situations which enable her/him to build her/his values, beliefs, attitudes, everyday skills and knowledge 1 April 2015 to 31 March 2016 ₹ 6,88,000 100% enrolment of the supported children in age appropriate education 90-100% school attendance 90-100% children promoted to the next class every year All-round development of the children Bi-annual activity/progress reports (April - September 2015 in last week October 2015 and October 2015 - March 2016 in last week April 2016) Bi-annual finance reports (April - September 2015 in last week October 2015 and October 2015 - March 2016 in last week April 2016) 8 Canara Bank Centenary Rural Development Trust (Trust) Project Pragati Bangalore/ Around Bangalore To provide opportunity for training and skill development for beneficiaries or trainees from predominantly rural areas from economically & socially backward strata of society (both rural & urban) those who cannot afford to undergo training programme 1 July to 31 December 2015 ₹ 7,50,000 Computer hardware training for 40 beneficiaries (CBIIT), Malleswaram Dress designing for 50 beneficiaries, Chikkaballapur or any 100% owned RSETI of Canara Bank near Bangalore One project report One finance report (final budget utilization as against the support budget)